 LESLIE PEREIRA & THE LAZY HEROES (Los Angeles, CA)

-Big Stir Records is proud to release a limited edition reissue of Fight For Now in the course of welcoming The Lazy Heroes to our roster, while the band crafts a new collection of amazingly catchy and high energy tunes to record (again with Mankey) in the coming months.
+Big Stir Records is proud to release a limited edition reissue of Fight For Now in the course of welcoming The Lazy Heroes to our roster, while the band crafts a new collection of amazingly catchy and high energy tunes, this time with Karen Basset, of Pandoras fame and currently with The Kariannes and The Test Pressings, handling production duties.
 The connection between the Heroes and the label calls back to a happy coincidence of employment: drummer Page and BSR founders Christina Bulbenko and Rex Broome taught music together in the days when the latter pair were struggling to assemble bills for the early Big Stir concert series in Los Angeles.
 Page suggested that his “originals band”, his true musical passion project, might be a good fit.
 A last-minute cancellation saw the Lazy Heroes jump on a bill with scene mainstays Plasticsoul and visiting Australian power pop heroes The Stanleys and capture the hearts of the audience.
 They've been in regular rotation ever since, notably as a highlight of the series' November Gurls event alongside Anny Celsi, EZ Tiger and The Kariannes.

 The “signing” of Leslie Pereira & the Lazy Heroes to BSR was as simple as the beginning of a sentence – “We're starting to work on some new song and we were wondering...” – that never got finished before Christina and Rex responded “Yes” in unison.
 They're now enjoying a deluge of the new LP&TLH material and looking forward to the next gig, and immensely proud to officially welcome the band to the family they helped to build.

 Leslie Pereira & The Lazy Heroes